 How Allstream’s robocall mitigation service works

 The robocall mitigation service maintains a fraud score for each identified fraud / spam phone number.
-For phone numbers identified as having a high probability of conducting fraudulent activity, the caller ID name, which is the name and phone number of the person or business placing a phone call, is prepended with an appropriate alert and displayed on phones.
+Phone numbers identified as having a high probability of conducting fraudulent activity, the caller ID name, which is the name and phone number of the person or business placing a phone call, begin with an appropriate alert and displayed on phones.

 You can expect to see new caller ID name information on your phone based on the probability of fraud / spam determined by Allstream’s robocall mitigation service as illustrated below:

 - Why am I seeing ROBO?, SPAM?, or FRAUDULENT CALL on my caller ID?

 If you are seeing the ROBO?, SPAM?, or FRAUDULENT CALL notifications on your caller ID name, it means that the incoming caller’s phone number has been flagged as suspected fraud.
 The data displayed on your caller ID name is based on the probability of fraud score assigned to the incoming phone number.

 - What does this service cost?